srpablino/gcnsm/Readme.md

 The name of the columns for this dataset should be: ["dataset1_id", "dataset2_id","matching_topic"]

 ## Step 3:
 Use the encoded graph to train a NN which will learn how the input datasets are related, and be able to relate new unseen datasets to the ones you already have.
-This step requieres that you have a dataset of related pairs and the encoded graphs with fasttext and/or bert
+This step requieres that you have a dataset of related pairs and the encoded graphs with fasttext and/or bert (see /word_embeddings/readme.txt)

+To run the experiment configure the enviroment with the file: step3_dataset_setup.py.
+Then run the python notebook: step3_run_tests.ipynb.
+You can plot the results with the step3_plot_results.ipynb notebook (you need to specify the path where the logs of results are)